 - Wet areas were indicated in the 2018 Annual Inspection Report (inspected in October 2017) [Geosyntec, 2018].
-These wet areas were previously identified on the Fly Ash Basin perimeter south dike toe about 1,300 feet and 2,000 feet west from the southeastern corner and were not observed to contain standing water during the 2022 inspection.
+These wet areas were previously identified on the Fly Ash Basin perimeter south dike toe about 1,300 feet and 2,000 feet west from the southeastern corner and were not observed to contain standing water during the 2023 inspection.
 The natural topography indicates that these are low-lying areas where water tends to naturally accumulate.
-Seepage of the perimeter dike structure or signs of distress or malfunction were not identified. - Surficial material on the interior slopes in several areas of the southwestern, western and northwestern dikes appear to be uneven resulting in localized steeper slopes near the crest.
+Seepage of the perimeter dike structure or signs of distress or malfunction were not identified. - Surficial material on the interior slopes in several areas of the southwestern and western dikes appear to be uneven resulting in localized steeper slopes near the crest.
 In some cases, rills extend near to the interior dike crest edge and/or are partially concealed by grassy vegetation.
 Maintenance of grassy vegetation on the interior slopes, further observation to identify changes, and/or regrading activities to smooth the interior slope is recommended. - An area of uneven ground surface or a tension crack along the exterior about 250 feet east of the southwestern corner was observed in prior annual inspections.
 The southwest corner of the Fly Ash Basin was also previously identified as having potential sloughs/slope instability and was subsequently repaired.
 During this inspection, evidence of movement or instability (e.g., seepage, wet areas, and additional slumping) was not observed.
 The area merits continued annual inspection and observation weekly for geometric changes or other signs of movement/instability.

 - Uneven ground surface and/or equipment rutting was observed on the downstream perimeter dike crest near the Fly Ash Basin's southwest corner during previous inspections.
-The area exhibited relatively significant equipment rutting which appears to be the predominant contributor to the uneven ground condition.
+The area exhibited equipment rutting which appeared to be the predominant contributor to the uneven ground condition.
 During Geosyntec's inspection, evidence of movement or instability, as previously defined, was not observed.
-Further observation to identify changes or other signs of movement/instability and/or regrading activities to smooth the slope for future inspections is recommended. - In the northwest corner, a few minor ruts within the dike crest were observed.
-The perimeter road along the perimeter dike crest was generally observed to be in good condition with no observed signs of problematic desiccation or tension cracking and/or other deformations.
-Continued routine maintenance is recommended to permit access and facilitate routine inspection of the CCR unit. - Occasional animal burrows between four to eight inches in diameter were observed on the southern-facing exterior dike slopes.
+Further observation to identify changes or other signs of movement/instability and/or regrading activities to smooth the slope for future inspections is recommended. - Desiccation cracks were observed at the southern, southwestern, northwestern, and northern dikes at the exterior top of slope and at the southwestern dike at the interior top of slope.
+Seepage of the dike at these areas was not observed.
+The desiccation cracks should be filled in and further observation to monitor for expansion of the desiccation cracks is recommended. - Occasional animal burrows between four to eight inches in diameter were observed on the southern-facing exterior dike slopes.
 No bare areas were observed on the exterior dike slopes with desiccation cracks.
 Extensive desiccation cracks or signs of seepage were not observed in these areas. - The surface water level within the Fly Ash Basin was below the dike crest and greater than 4-ft of freeboard was maintained during the inspection as indicated by the staff gauge located in the northeast corner of CCR unit.
 Further discussion of the staff gauge is provided subsequently within this Report. - Woody vegetation was observed on the interior of the berm on the southern facing side of the Fly Ash Basin.
 Woody vegetation may lead to pathways of pond water infiltration through the berm, reducing the berm's structural integrity.
-However, at the time of the 2022 annual inspection, evidence of pond water infiltration through the berm was not observed.
-Woody vegetation is recommended to be removed from the interior of the berm as practicable and the localized area recompacted after vegetation has been removed. - An opening near the bottom of the perimeter fence was observed along the western boundary of the Fly Ash Basin.
-Burrowing animals may utilize this opening to access areas around the Fly Ash Basin.
-The opening at the bottom of the fence is recommended to be repaired to limit access to the Fly Ash Basin.
+At the time of the 2023 annual inspection, evidence of pond water infiltration through the berm was not observed.
+Woody vegetation is recommended to be removed from the interior of the berm, as practicable, and the localized area recompacted after vegetation has been removed.